-According to research gathered for the FHI, overall expenditure on imaging technologies rose consistently across most of the countries covered from 2014-2016, with X-ray and computed tomography (CT) attracting the most spending.
-Other studies show digital technologies will account for about three-quarters of the X-ray market by 2025.
-Teleradiology, meanwhile, enables the burden of image analysis to be distributed more evenly among (remote) radiologists, which could partially attenuate the high rates of burnout in this professional group.
-Together with adaptive intelligence technology, teleradiology can free radiologists to concentrate on more valuable or fulfilling activities.
+According to research gathered for the FHI, overall expenditure on imaging technologies rose consistently across most of the countries covered from 2014-2016, with X-ray and computed tomography (CT) attracting the most spending.4 Other studies show digital technologies will account for about three-quarters of the X-ray market by 2025.5 Teleradiology, meanwhile, enables the burden of image analysis to be distributed more evenly among (remote) radiologists, which could partially attenuate the high rates of burnout in this professional group.
+Together with adaptive intelligence technology, teleradiology can free radiologists to concentrate on more valuable or fulfilling activities.6

-Despite this, and the growing number of studies linking telehealth to more effective care and lower costs, the adoption picture is mixed.
-The FHI, for example, has found that 39% of radiologists use connected care technologies in their practice.
+Despite this, and the growing number of studies linking telehealth to more effective care and lower costs,7 the adoption picture is mixed.
+The FHI, for example, has found that 39% of radiologists use connected care technologies in their practice.8

 Hospitals with tele-intensive care units can monitor patients remotely in near real-time and practice early intervention via advanced audio-visual technology.
-Physicians can communicate with bedside healthcare professionals live via video, and advise on the best course of treatment from any location.
+Physicians can communicate with bedside healthcare professionals live via video, and advise on the best course of treatment from any location.9 one of the most important, given that the broadband networks required to support the fast transfer of vast amounts of data over distances do not yet exist in some markets.
+Furthermore, the very people in remote or underprivileged areas that telehealth promises to reach may lack internet access.